 4. Misplacement of Tenant records

-5. No visitor history records
+5. Security lapses due to poor visitor history records

+6. Coordination among residents e.g. Opinion on a subject

+7 Staff Optimization

 Need for Apartment management system software

 The latter brings us to question the need to opt for a system which eliminates such loopholes and help prevents such chicanery.
 Many companies offer user-friendly software for apartment management which even a low skill employee can operate.
 Such digital platforms exterminate the chasm of the Traditional method used by RWA to operate.
 It gives a number of services in addition to accounting such as;